Dear Shannon,

 What led to the resolution?

 A non-partisan group of concerned citizens approached us with a resolution.
 While I cannot speak for the group, I believe they felt that rhetoric from the presidential campaign was leading to a decline in civility and that presidential actions since the inauguration have led to reduced tolerance amongst our citizens, both locally and nationally.
+Was it a specific event in or near Homer that led you or the others to feel it was needed?
+There has been no specific event that I know of that led to the resolution.
+However, there have been numerous small events that have indicated to some a reduced tolerance in the community.
+Examples include vandalism of the burning

+Are there many immigrant families in Homer?
 While we have immigrant families in Homer, I do not know the numbers or how recently immigrants have arrived.
 That said, the resolution speaks more broadly than immigrants.
-It also speaks to women, religious minorities, racial and ethnic minorities, and discrimination regarding sexual orientation.
+It also speaks to women, religious minorities, racial and

+If the resolution isn’t passed, what is the key message you’d like to leave with the people of Homer?
 We need to treat each other with respect, tolerance, and civility.
-While it was not my intent, the resolution has highlighted a strong divide in our community, and I hope we can begin a community conversation that will heal the rift and result in greater understanding of the reasoning for our divergent views.
+While it was not my intent, the resolution has highlighted a strong divide in our community, and I hope we can begin a community conversation that will heal the

 Do you think Homer is now a welcoming and tolerant city, or is there need for much improvement?
+Best regards,

 Donna

-Homer City Council
+Donna Aderhold Homer City Council

 907.244.4388